JasselD/JasselNotes/COMP607/Protected Health Information.md

 - PHI
-- Definition: Refers to any health relate
+- Definition: Refers to any health related information that can be linked to an individual and is protected under regulations such as the Health Insurance Portability.
+PHI includes medical data